 If you absolutely cannot figure out why you have more ballots counted than voter slips issued, you need to do a draw down.
+This is a last resort.

 Look at every ballot that was counted.
 Identify and remove any blank ballots.
 Write on the incident log that you identified these ballots in the draw down process.
 Adjust the number of counted ballots on your Inspectors' Statement.